ZDaly/Homework6/README.md

 This ReadMe file contains the information needed to run my workflow for [Homework 6](http://www.stat.ubc.ca/~jenny/STAT545A/hw06_puttingAllTogether.html).

 About the data: This analysis makes use of data located [here](https://nycopendata.socrata.com/Social-Services/FDNY-Monthly-Response-Times/j34j-vqvt?).
-Specifically, it is an analysis of data from the FDNY.
-The data has 5 different variables: Two are categorical (the borough or location, type of incident) and three are numerical (a count variable for each type of incident, an average time of response, and a date).
+The data looks at the average response times to various types of calls across the city over the course of a year, running from July 2009to June 2010.
+The data has 5 different variables: Two are categorical (the borough or location, and type of incident) and three are numerical (a count variable for each type of incident, an average time of response for that type of incident in that location in that month, and a date recording the month).

 From the original dataset:
 * There are six different locations, corresponding to the 5 boroughs and a 6th "Citywide" location
 * There 7 types of incidents, including one aggregrated level (as with location)
 * Date is stored in an annoying format.
 It is coded as YYYYMM, with no separator
 * The response time is really problematic.
-It is being read in as a factor of form mm:ss, alas it is pretty useless in this form.
+It is being read in as a factor of strings of the form mm:ss.
+ALas in this form it is pretty useless.

 How to replicate my analysis: